 There are few neighborhoods in Omaha dating back to the Gilded Age and the pioneer era before it.
 However, one sits plainly in the middle of these early times, and demands the attention of any student of North Omaha history.
 It’s called Collier Place.

-Tucked among other notable historical neighborhoods like Monmouth Park, Boyd’s Addition, Saratoga and Druid Hill, Omaha’s Collier Place was a draw.
+Tucked among other notable historical neighborhoods like Monmouth Park, Boyd’s Addition, Saratoga and Druid Hill, Collier Place was a draw.
 It sits between North 30th and North 33rd Streets, from Ames Avenue to Sorensen Parkway.
-Today, the area is dominated by the shopping area at North 30th and Ames, including Phils and Burger King, along with the US Post Office.
+Today, the area is dominated by the shopping area at North 30th and Ames, including Phils, McDonald’s and Burger King, along with the US Post Office.
 However, there was a time when this was a beehive of homes mixed with businesses, and everything was lovely.
 Here’s some of the local history.

 Lawyer David Collier

 The Collier Place neighborhood history extends back to 1854, and the controversial Scriptown plat in North Omaha.
 In this land grab by Nebraska Territory legislators, early investors in Omaha City tried buying off supporters with land.
 David L. Collier was a lawyer from Burt County who served in the early legislature.
 He was awarded land in Scriptown, and started a farm there.
+According to a former homeowner in the neighborhood, the land was a 120-acre land grant signed by Abraham Lincoln.

 Starting at the same time, settlers road the county road (eventually Ames Avenue) from Saratoga toward the town of West Saratoga at North 42nd and Grand.
 During this era, North 30th Street was a county road too, extending from west Omaha (that’s what 30th and Dodge was from 1854-1870) to the City of Florence (which lasted from 1854-1917).
 Ames Avenue was an extension of Commercial Avenue, and went westward to North 42nd Street.